-This medicine contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially sodium free.
+This medicine contains less than 1 mmol sodium (23 mg) per 5ml dose, that is to say essentially 'sodium-free'.

 4.5 Interaction with other medicinal products and other forms of interaction

 It is considered unsafe to take NSAIDs in combination with warfarin or heparin unless under direct medical supervision.